modir/using-laminas-framework-book/version2/docs/skeleton.md

 developers should have the same code to avoid unwanted issues with environment misconfiguration.

-Q> **What if some dependence will be declared obsolete and removed from Packagist.org?**
+> **What if some dependence will be declared obsolete and removed from Packagist.org?**
-Q>
+>
-Q> Well, the possibility of package removal is minimum.
-All packages are free and open-source, Q> and the community of users can always restore the dependency even if it is removed from packagist.
+> Well, the possibility of package removal is minimum.
+All packages are free and open-source,
+> and the community of users can always restore the dependency even if it is removed from packagist.
-Q> By the way, the same concept of dependency installation is used in Linux (remember APT or RPM manager?), Q> so did anyone see any Linux package lost?
+> By the way, the same concept of dependency installation is used in Linux (remember APT or RPM manager?),
+> so did anyone see any Linux package lost?

 But there may be situations when you *should* store some dependent libraries under version control: